 How long do people stay in their jobs?

-The median number of years that wage and salary workers had been with their current employer was 4.2 years in January 2016, according to the Bureau of Labor Statistics.
-While the number varied based on age — for example, the median tenure for workers between the ages of 25 and 34 was 3.2 years — and occupation, it’s clear that the typical employee stuck with their employer for at least three years.
+The median number of years that wage and salary workers had been with their current job was 4.2 years in January 2016, according to the Bureau of Labor Statistics.
+While the number varied based on age — for example, the median tenure for workers between the ages of 25 and 34 was 3.2 years — and occupation, it's clear that the typical employee stuck with their employer for at least three years.

 When you're working in a nightmare job, three years can feel like a lifetime.
 So how long do you really need to stick it out at a job you hate?